“Do you think he did it?” asked CPD officer Floyd Hicks, as he and his partner watched me nurse my weak coffee through the observation glass.

 Hicks still wasn’t convinced though.
 Something still didn’t add up.
 There was little blood so the body had been brought from somewhere else and laid in the bed.
 A man who killed in a rage wouldn’t go to that kind of effort.

-“So what happened?” asked the police officer, Coogan.
-He had already asked me the same question one hundred times at least.
+“So, what happened?” he asked when he returned to the interview room.
+He had already asked me this same question one hundred times at least.

 The image of my dead wife will be forever etched in my mind.
 The cold stare, the haunting paleness of her skin.
-I couldn’t begin to grieve because as quickly as I had discovered her corpse lying next to me, I was whisked off to the Coldford jail and accused of being the one responsible.
-With the finger of blame pointing in my face I couldn’t find a suitable excuse or explanation that would satisfy the wagging tongues of the town and the suspicious eyes of the Coldford police force.
+I couldn’t begin to grieve because as quickly as I had discovered her corpse lying next to me, I was whisked off to the Coldford Police Department and placed under the microscope.

 “Yes …” I grumbled.
 “Must we do this again?”

 “And that was Thursday evening?”

 “No!”
 I snapped.
 “It was Tuesday.”
 He was trying to trip me up but I know what I meant and I meant what I said.

 Hicks’ stare narrowed on me.
 He could see tears begin to form in my eyes but I took a deep breath.
 I couldn’t begin to deal with what had happened whilst I sat under interrogation.
 My head began to spin with the information I was being dealt.
 Hicks continued.
 Perhaps he recognised the real pain I was in because his face softened.